Researchers in the College of Literature, Science, and the Arts have four options for using the Great Lakes High-Performance Computing cluster:

 - Submit only a few jobs at a time, staying under the usage limit for concurrently running jobs.
 Wait for the jobs to complete before submitting additional jobs.

 Yes.
-You can send email to email@example.com and ask to be removed from the other accounts in order to become eligible to use one or more of the LSA public accounts.
+You can send an email to email@example.com and ask to be removed from the other accounts in order to become eligible to use one or more of the LSA public accounts.

 Please send any questions or requests to firstname.lastname@example.org.